eclipse-iceoryx/iceoryx/doc/website/advanced/best-practice-for-testing.md

 ## How To Do It Better

-At first, the test is split into multiple test cases according the AAA pattern
+At first, the test is split into multiple test cases according to the AAA pattern

 ```c++
 TEST_F(SingleDigitNumber_test, DefaultConstructedObjectIsCorrectlyInitialized)